mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Initiative

 Initiative is used to determine who goes first in combat.
 Add your Reaction for your base, then write how many Initiative Dice you have.
 You start with a default of 1; this may be increased by augmentations.
-It looks like this when written: 9 + 1D6
+It looks like this when written: 9 + 1D12

-Initiative = Reaction + 1d6 (+Xd6 from gear)
+Initiative = Reaction + 1D12 (+XD12 from gear)

 #### Edge Pool

-Edge Pool = [((Quickness Dice Code + Intelligence Dice Code + Willpower Dice Code) + Pips) / 2] Round down.
+Edge Pool = [((Quickness + Intelligence + Willpower)) / 2] Round down.

-So if you had a Quickness od 1D6 +2, Intelligence of 2D6, and Willpower of 2D6+2, you would have a Edge Pool of 6 =  (1+2+2) + 3
+So if you had a Quickness of 3, Intelligence of 5, and Willpower of 6, you would have a Edge Pool of 7

 ### Character Advancement